 Health and Community Chaplaincy Committee

-The Health and Community Chaplaincy Committee oversee Presbyterian staff and volunteer chaplains in hospitals, aged care, the police, prisons, the CFA, sporting organisations, the deaf community and universities across Victoria.
+The Health and Community Chaplaincy Committee oversee Presbyterian staff and volunteer chaplains in hospitals, the police, prisons, and universities across Victoria.
+We also employ a staff worker to minister to the wives of those in parish ministry.

-Last year, after conducting a survey of ministry wives, the committee revised and updated the job description for their pastoral support.
-There is now a sharper definition of scope so as to provide encouragement, support and assistance where it is most needed.
-We recognise that women whose husbands are providing parish ministry face unique challenges and stresses that are often beyond the pastoral care capacities of their Sessions.
+We recognise that women whose husbands are providing parish ministry, face unique challenges and stresses that are often beyond the pastoral care capacities of their Sessions.

 The working arrangements

-Please join us in welcoming, supporting and praying for Kellie as she takes up her chaplaincy to ministry wives throughout Victoria.
+Please support and pray for Kellie as she provides chaplaincy to ministry wives throughout Victoria.

 Hospital Chaplains